Magdalena River: History

 Due to its geographical position in the north of South America, the Magdalena River was since precolumbian times a route towards the interior of present-day Colombia and Ecuador.
 Several Carib-speaking peoples such as the Panche and the Yariguí ascended through the western bank of the river, while its eastern portion was inhabited by the Muisca civilization, which called the river Yuma.

 Likewise, the Spanish conquistadores who arrived to today's Colombia early in the 16th century used the river to push to the wild and mountainous inland after Rodrigo de Bastidas discovered and named the river on April 1, 1501.
 During the Spanish colonization of the Americas, the river was the only transport link communicating Bogotá with the Caribbean Sea port Cartagena de Indias and thus with Europe.

 The Magdalena Campaign of Pierre Labatut and Simón Bolívar took place along the Magdalena River.

 In 1825, the Congress of Colombia awarded a concession to establish steam navigation in the Magdalena River to Juan Bernardo Elbers, but his company closed shortly after.
 By 1845, steamboats regularly travelled on the river until 1961, when the last steamers ceased operation.

+Yuvelis Morales Blanco earned the Goldman Prize for her activism against fracking in the Magdalena River, which Ecopetrol was seeking to do.